 Disbursement.
 Consolidation loan proceeds will be disbursed directly to the member's creditors.

 Credit Counseling.
-Members obtaining a consolidation loan must obtain financial counseling.
+Members obtaining a consolidation loan should obtain financial counseling.
 The Credit Union's counseling sessions focus on:

 Developing a realistic budget;

 Informing the member that the consolidation loan is a one-time measure and thus, life style and spending habits must be restructured to ensure responsible funds management;